Skip to navigation Skip to content

 Once approved, document the source of the address and copy of the letter in the customer's Communication window.

 The letter must be printed outside Cuba and Pluto on approved Services Australia letterhead.
-This ensures the letter’s presentation is the same as centrally printed letters.
+This is to make sure the letter’s presentation is the same as centrally printed letters.

-The Team Leader must physically check the locally printed letter before it is sent.
+The Team Leader must physically check the locally printed letter before it is issued.

-In the Communication window, the letter sender and Team Leader / Manager add their notepad about the sending of the letter, see Documentation Cuba process help.
+In the Communication window, the letter sender and Team Leader / Manager add their notepad about the issuing the letter, see Documentation Cuba process help.

 • If the customer verifies the address, see Table 8